microsoft/vscode-ts-tslint/README.md

 # Differences between vscode-tslint and vscode-ts-tslint

+- enabling of tslint is now done inside the `tsconfig.json` by enabling the plugin (see below).
-- the plugin shares the program representation with TypeScript.
-This is more efficient than the vscode-tslint extension which needs to reanalyze the document.
+- the implementation as a TypeScript server plugin enables to shares the program representation with TypeScript.
+This is more efficient than the vscode-tslint extension which needs to reanalyze a document that has already been analyzed by the TypeScript language server.
-- Since vscode-tslint lints one file a time only, it cannot support tslint rules that require the type checker.
+- vscode-tslint lints can only lint a file a time.
+It therefore cannot support [semantic tslint rules](https://palantir.github.io/tslint/usage/type-checking/) that require the type checker.
 The language service plugin doesn't have this limitation.
+To overcome this limitation is a key motivation for reimplementing the extension.
-- The vsocde-ts-tslint extension bundles a tslint version.
+- the extension bundles a tslint and typescript version.

 # Setting up linting